mjsms/esgrima/README.md

-# Reflex Master PRO v2.0
+# Reflex Master PRO v2.0 (Project: ReflexMasterPro)

 **Reflex Master PRO v2.0** is an Arduino-based reaction time training game designed to help fencers (and anyone else!) improve their reflexes.
 It features a menu system, multiple game rounds, high score tracking, and audio-visual feedback.

+> [!NOTE]
+> This project was formerly named `esgrima`.
+The main sketch file is now `ReflexMasterPro.ino`.
+Please ensure the parent folder is also named `ReflexMasterPro` for the Arduino IDE to open it correctly.

 ## Hardware Setup